FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 11.1 The Governance Problem

 Current democratic systems force infinite human will into binary choices:
-- Representatives claim to represent "majority will" (impossible for diverse populations)
+- Representatives claim to represent "majority will" (impossible for diverse populations and which part of their "will": What degree or overlap/intersection; Surely not all their will; as that would be impossible unless quantum entangled beings.)
-- Club members rise through party systems offering package deals
+- Club members rise through party systems (How?
+Unbiased process of their "package philosophy"?
+Interest Groups?
+Intelligence services?
+Lobby organization?
+"Gray men" in club promotion-deciding positions?) offering package deals
-- These packages poorly approximate anyone's actual preferences
+- These packages poorly approximate anyone's actual preferences (Will and emotion diverse in mankind.
+But hey: If you don't like A then B is the answer.
+If you like b_172723, then B is the answer with 200,000 other decisions about what "your will is".)
-- No one's actual will configuration is represented
+- No one's actual will configuration is represented (Not even the ones rising to the top of clubs have their will represented, as they become "representatives of the 'package'")
-- Change requires violence or voting for lesser evil
+- Change requires violence or voting for lesser evil ("¬A!!!" -> "B".
+"A Won!!!
+And it is UNACCEPTABLE!" -> "Violent Revolution, since Voice or Will has no weight or space to express its dissent and be without A")

+"Those who make peaceful revolution impossible, make violent revolution inevitable."
+(Well, granted enough of those unwilling to accept what they find unacceptable...)

 The fantasy that representatives embody "will of the majority" is absurd - they're party operatives executing pre-packaged agendas that at best vaguely gesture toward constituent preferences.